Here are some helpful Do’s and Don’ts for seat belts.

 Watch this video:

 Texas law states that all passengers in a vehicle must be secured by a seat belt.
-Law enforcement officials nationwide will ticket anyone who isn’t wearing a seat belt, including adult passengers in the back seat and drivers with children improperly secured.
+Texas law enforcement officials will ticket anyone who isn’t wearing a seat belt, including adult passengers in the back seat and drivers with children improperly secured.